pandastrike/panda-confidential/API.md

 do ->
   randomValue = await randomBytes 32
-  myKey = await key.Symmetric()  # random values come from your generator.
+  myKey = await key.symmetric()  # random values come from your generator.
 ```

 ## encrypt